-The First Year Seminars are a group of courses that are part of the First Year Program at UW-Green Bay.
+The First Year Seminars are a group of courses that are part of General Education at UW-Green Bay.
 The seminars are designed to provide students with an educational experience characterized by dynamic learning and interdisciplinary approaches to problem-solving.
 They provide high quality interactions with a professor and classmates in a small size seminar environment.
 The courses also encourage students to connect with the campus community through a variety of activities.
-Each seminar fulfills a General Education a lower level writing emphasis requirement.
+Each seminar fulfills a lower level writing emphasis requirement.

 Although freshman seminars vary in topics, all have common elements.
 They are: